mar10iana/ist-sd-2324/README.md

 - **2.1**: Develop *read* and *put* operations without supporting *take* initially.
 - **2.2**: Implement the *take* operation as per the Xu/Liskov algorithm, including the necessary code for its two-step execution.

-### Variant 3: State Machine Replication

-Development of a variant based on the State Machine Replication approach as an alternative to the Xu/Liskov algorithm.

-#### Step:

-- **3.1**: Clients invoke *put* or *take* operations by first contacting a remote service for a unique sequence number, then sending the request to TupleSpace servers along with this number.